MeowMeowFishcakeHouse/Valheim/README.md

 # Terraria

-This repo contains modsets used for my terraria server.
+This repo contains modsets used for my valheim server.

 ## Getting modset